A reality stranger than fiction

 Upon inspection of photos of the creatures, WeedWise Manager Sam Leininger was able to identify the blobs as being a cryptic species known as a Magnificent Bryozoans (Pectinatella magnifica).
 These bizarre creatures are also known as moss animals that grow into these strange blob-like gelatinous colonies.

 The landowner is obviously concerned about the bryozoans.
 Unfortunately, very little is known about these bizarre creatures.
 Although they are known to occur in freshwater environments across much of the eastern United States, they have only been documented in Oregon since 1998.
-A little research revealed that these strange-like creatures are colonies of tiny filter-feeding animals.
+A little research revealed that these strange-like creatures are colonies of tiny filter feeding animals.
 These bizarre creatures also form tiny seed-like propagates known as statoblasts.
 These statoblasts can apparently withstand extreme cold and drying and can spread very easily with hook-like structures on their exterior.
 So not only are the bryozoans taking over the pond, but they can apparently be transported relatively easily from one water body to another.

-A follow-up consultation with our local Oregon Department of Fish and Wildlife Biologist and the state Aquatic Invasive Species Coordinator yielded little additional information.
+A follow-up consultation with our local Oregon Department of Fish and Wildlife Biologist and the state Aquatic Invasive Species Coordinator, yielded little additional information.
 An additional consultation with a former US Fish and Wildlife employee that had been tracking these bryozoans in the Pacific Northwest only further confirmed our lack of understanding regarding these bizarre animals.
-The stark reality is that we simply know very little about the origin, distribution, or impact of these creatures.
+The stark reality of is that we simply know very little about the origin, distribution, or impact of these creatures.

 Because the jury is still out on these creatures, the WeedWise program recommended not removing the colonies, but also to avoid distributing them further.
 We suggested that the landowner be very careful to clean any material that may be exposed to the water in the pond and to avoid distributing the seed-like statoblasts.